 Brook Meadow is a lovely wet meadow in Emsworth, a small town in the south east corner of Hampshire in the UK.
 It consists of 5 acres of grassland, surrounded by woodlands and flanked by two streams.
-It is full of birds, insects and wild flowers and has two attractive interpretation boards with original artwork from a local wildlife artist, plus four signcases with news and photos.
-Brook Meadow is designated as a Site of Importance for Nature Conservation and is also a Local Nature Reserve.
-It has been managed by the Brook Meadow Conservation Group since Year 2000 on behalf of the owners, Havant Borough Council.
+It is full of birds, insects and wild flowers.
+It has two attractive interpretation boards with original artwork from a local wildlife artist (see below) and four signcases with news and photos.

 It refreshes the senses and uplifts the spirits.